 The City of Mississauga strives to support our community partners in working together to achieve our strategic pillars for change and vision for our future Mississauga.

 Appendix 1: The Riverwood Conservancy dated November 2nd to the General Committee Presentation.

-Paul Mitcham, P. Eng, MBA, Commissioner of Community Services Prepared by: Ashley Lyons, Coordinator, Grants Funding
+Paul Mitcham, P. Eng, MBA, Commissioner of Community Services Prepared by: Ashley Lyons, Coordinator, Grants Funding work with City star.

 General Committee Presentation November 2, 2016